 Avoid paying credit card payment gateway fees with an integrated solution

 When it comes to payment processing, the difference between using an integrated solution and a credit card payment gateway can make a big impact on your bottom line.
-But many merchants do not understand the advantages of an integrated payment processing solution and are unfamiliar with the concept of gateways.
+However, many merchants do not understand the advantages of an integrated payment processing solution and are unfamiliar with the concept of gateways.
 Let’s take a closer look.

 What is a credit card payment gateway?

 A credit card payment gateway is an interface that connects a credit card processing service to a merchant’s POS system or terminal.
-Gateways are typically used when a direct connection to the processor is not possible.
+Payment gateways are typically used when a direct connection to the processor is not possible.
 In addition to the regular transaction fees charged by the payment processor, merchants pay additional fees for using a credit card payment gateway, and may need to purchase extra software or hardware to facilitate compatibility.

 What is an integrated payment solution?

 An integrated payment solution has the ability to connect directly to the payment processor.
 Transactions are sent directly from the POS to the payment processor, eliminating the need for a credit card payment gateway.
-The most obvious benefit of using an integrated solution is that it eliminates the need for a gateway solution and the associated fees and equipment.
-But the advantages don’t stop there.
+The most obvious benefit of using an integrated solution is that it eliminates the need for a gateway solution and the associated fees and equipment, but the advantages don’t stop there.

 What are the benefits of an integrated payment solution?

 Not only does an integrated payment processing system eliminate the need for a credit card payment gateway, it helps streamline operations, consolidate data, and improve customer service and access to support.